Chamomile herbal tea

 Which plants to pair with your infusions?

-To promote good sleep, Roman chamomile herbal tea works in synergy with verbena, orange blossom, or linden.
-Herbalists also advise reducing coffee and spice intake in the second half of the day.
+To promote quality sleep, Roman chamomile herbal tea works in synergy with verbena, orange blossom, or linden.
+Phytotherapists also recommend reducing coffee and spice intake in the second half of the day.

-The herbal tea combines with lemon verbena and yarrow leaves to regulate women's cycle.
-Let the products infuse together in the teapot for greater synergy.
+Herbal tea pairs well with the leaves of common verbena and yarrow to regulate women's cycles.
+Let the ingredients infuse together in the teapot for greater synergy.

 For gentler digestion, you can add a spoonful of fennel seeds to your chamomile teapot.
 Your infusion takes on an anise-like fragrance.
 Artichoke and oats perfectly complement this duo.